splinterhq/libsplinter/README.md

  - Meta-style Lua keys `__on_write, __on_read, etc` are an exercise for the client, but a standard base protocol should at least be defined in the paper,
  - A lot of documentation and a design-oriented approach to helping people understand it as a new kind of co-architecture.
 A "service lane" or the hallways behind the stores at the malls, are great metaphors that understate it just enough to make it comfortable while not concealing what it unlocks.

 Splinter is expected to be 100% operational (but still needing documentation) by mid-May to early June 2026.
-Further development is not planned after 1.2.0.
+Further public development is not planned after 1.2.0.